CamCove-Crichton/Whiskey-d_Away/README.md

 - Had an issue with updating the session variable for the basket, and after getting assistance from a CI tutor, we found we needed toset the basket.session to .session.modified = True to inform django the session has been modified
 - Had some major issues in getting my form to validate when it was being submitted from the tour detail to be added to the basket, and ended up getting assistance from a CI Tutor, who was able to assist in untangling the mess, and we went down the route of generating the list for the number of attendees in the template and the template view, and removing the ChoiceField from the form input
 - Had a slight issue with my booking view when it came down to iterating through the line items in the booking to save them to the database as part of the order.
 Using some print statements, I was able to find that my item_data was a dictionary, and so I change my logic from checing if item_data was an integer, to checking it was a dictionary, and then accessed the key in the dictionary and assigned them, and then added them to the booking_line_item variable to then save them to the database
+- I had an issue when trying to introduce the date of birth field, that it was not capturing it, which I think was because I had forgotten to return the date_of_birth value, but ended up using some print statements in my view to see where I was getting up to and what was being returned in the booking from when the form data had been parsed to it, and found date_of_birth was coming back with an error as could not be null, at which point I looked further into ensuring my date was being returned as date object and if not then converting it to a date object, and then also returning the date_of_birth variable after validation and at which point my payment intent was working again

 ### Validator Testing